Maryland Rideshare Accident Attorney

 - Negotiate for full policy limits when appropriate

-- Prepare cases for litigation if insurers fail to offer fair compensation
+- Prepare cases for litigation if insurers don’t offer fair compensation

-If settlement negotiations do not resolve the matter, we are prepared to pursue the case through the appropriate Prince George’s County court, including matters involving a serious brain injury or permanent impairment.
+If settlement negotiations don’t resolve the matter, we’re prepared to pursue the case through the appropriate Prince George’s County court, including matters involving a serious brain injury or permanent impairment.
+Clients receive direct attorney contact throughout, and many of our new clients come through referrals from people we’ve represented before.

 Frequently Asked Questions

 Call 911 and seek medical attention, even if injuries seem minor.
 Obtain a police report, photograph the scene and vehicle damage, collect witness information, and save screenshots of your Uber or Lyft trip details.
-Report the crash in the rideshare app and avoid admitting fault.
+Report the crash through the rideshare app and avoid admitting fault.
 Preserve all medical records and receipts.
+Acting quickly matters because rideshare companies may retain trip data for only 30 to 90 days.

-Liability depends on who caused the crash and the rideshare driver’s app status.
+Liability depends on who caused the crash and the driver’s app status at the time.
 If another driver caused the collision, that driver’s insurance may be responsible.
-If the rideshare driver caused the crash, coverage may shift between personal insurance and rideshare insurance depending on whether the driver was offline, waiting for a ride, or transporting a passenger.
+If the rideshare driver caused the crash, coverage shifts between personal insurance and rideshare insurance depending on whether the driver was offline, waiting for a ride, or actively transporting a passenger.

 In most cases, claims are pursued through the rideshare company’s insurance coverage when the driver was logged into the app.
 The focus is typically securing compensation through the appropriate insurance carrier rather than suing the company directly.